SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Hold on either hand to switch mobs' AI state and open the GUI.

 Use this item to (right click) an Evil Crystal Block to set all mobs' AI state to Follow in the 32x32x32 area centered by the block, and simultaneously move all respawners in the area onto the block.
+(Pending removal)

-#### Evil Magnet
+#### Evil Magnet (Pending Removal)

 Use this item to an Evil Crystal Block to move all respawner in the world onto the block.